elektret/gitweb/README.md

     cd gitweb

 ### Keypair
-First generate a keypair or copy your public key to the ssh directory and name it `gitweb_rsa`:
+First generate a keypair or copy your public key to the build directory and name it `gitweb_rsa`:

     rm -f gitweb_rsa.pub